wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/setting-up-servers.md

-This section guides you to set up and prepare the servers to run WSO2 Open Banking UK Toolkit.
+This section guides you to set up and prepare the servers to run WSO2 Open Banking CDS Toolkit.

 ##Installing base products
-WSO2 Open Banking UK Toolkit runs on top of WSO2 Identity Server, API Manager, and Streaming Integrator, which are referred to as base products.
+WSO2 Open Banking CDS Toolkit runs on top of WSO2 Identity Server, API Manager, and Streaming Integrator, which are referred to as base products.
 Before setting up the toolkit, download and install the base products:

 - Install [WSO2 Identity Server 5.11.0](https://wso2.com/identity-and-access-management/#)